aleen42/PersonalWiki/Programming/JavaScript/data_structure/graphs/graphs.md

 A **cycle** is a path with at least one edge whose first and last vertices are the same.
 A simple cycle is one with no repeated edges or vertices for both directed and undirected graphs.
 Paths that repeat other vertices besides the first and last vertices are called **general cycles**.

-Two vertices are considered **strongly** connected if there is a path from the first vertex to the second vertex, and vice versa (反之亦然).
+Two vertices are considered **strongly** connected (強連接) if there is a path from the first vertex to the second vertex, and vice versa (反之亦然).
 If the graph is a directed graph, and all its vertices are strongly connected, then the directed graph is considered strongly connected.